MongoDBAtlas/MongoDBAtlasTraining/04.atlas-search/README.md

 This is a lab to help you gain experience using MongoDB Atlas Search.
 The original repo is [here](https://github.com/10gen/search_training_lab), but the repo is private.

 In this lab, you will start with an unfinished application built to search through forum posts which are real-world data pulled from MongoDB's community forums.
 Your goal in each lab excercise is to complete the Atlas Search query pipeline.
 Outside of writing pipeline, you will not need to edit any code.
+If you are not familier with "nodejs" then go to lab "Search in Compass".
+This lab is making search with MongoDB Compass rather than NodeJS.
+However you still need to edit  search query.

 ## Schedule